-In hot areas, ajwain is a perennial.
-Everywhere else, it is an annual.
-Ajwain can be grown from seeds or cuttings, with cuttings being the easiest method.
+Ajwain is generally grown from seeds, though you can use cuttings.
 To grow from seed, plant 1/4-inch deep in rich, potting soil, or scatter on top of the soil.
 Use a mister to water, to avoid washing all the seeds into a corner of the pot.
 Mist daily for a week or two, until germination occurs.
 Once the first true leaves emerge, you can transplant the seedling into a larger container.
 [I couldn't find any free images of ajwain plants, so you will have to wait until mine get started...]

 If you happen to have a tummy ache, ajwain seeds can help relieve some of that discomfort.